sqlrec/sqlrec/docs/en/docs/udf.md

 **Notes**:
 - All input tables must have identical schema (column names and types)
+- An empty `primaryKey` disables deduplication; when specified, rows are deduplicated by that column's string value
 - Number of weights must match the number of tables
 - Weights and limit must be positive integers
 - Primary key column must exist in all tables